Kalabasa/leanrada.com/src/pages/works/canvaphotoeditor.md

 The backend is a simple server written with [**Express**](https://expressjs.com/) and the whole app was deployed on [**Heroku**](https://www.heroku.com/).

 <span class="bleed">![desktop screenshot](../img/canvaphotoeditor_2.jpg)</span>

-The app needs to be discoverable by search engines, and React as it is can’t help with that, so an accompanying landing page was made.

 The project was completed in around 2 months.